k-sobolev/music-generator/README.md

 # music-generator
-A final project for Deep Learning course at Skoltech
+A final project on Deep Learning course at Skoltech